unf6/vryxen/README.md

 # Remove

-This guide will help you removing skuld from your system
+This guide will help you removing vryxen from your system

 1. Open powershell as administrator

-2. Kill processes that could be skuld
+2. Kill processes that could be vryxen

 ```bash
 taskkill /f /t /im vryxen.exe